 How long do overnight oats need to sit?

 I recommend storing overnight oats in the fridge overnight to allow them adequate time to sit.
 Of course, if you want a speedier process, 2 hours is just fine!
-Since I’ve been working from home, some days I make overnight oats in the morning and
+Obviously, they get thicker if stored overnight, so if you can, I’d recommend doing that.

 How long can overnight oats stay in the fridge?